OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-areas.md

 > [!NOTE]
 > Excel JavaScript APIs that are in preview are documented in [this branch of the office-js-docs repo](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec/reference/excel).
 See, for example, [AreaCollection](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec/reference/excel/areacollection.md).

-Setting a property on the parent range has the effect of setting the corresponding property on all the child ranges. *Reading* a property of the parent range will usually return `null`, because the corresponding properties of the ranges in its `areas` collection may have inconsistent values for those properties.
-This will happen even in the case where they all have the same value for the property that is being read.
+Setting a property on the parent range has the effect of setting the corresponding property on all the child ranges.
+Reading a property of the parent range will return the value of the corresponding property of the first member of its `areas` collection.

 > [!NOTE]
 > There is always at least one range in the `areas` collection for any `Range` object, but when there is only one, the parent range behaves like an ordinary `Range` object, so you can read as well as write its properties.
 The `areas` collection has no purpose for this kind of `Range` object.